Etosha National Park: History

 By 1881, large game mammals like elephants, rhinoceroses and lions had been nearly exterminated in the region.
 The proclamation of the game reserve helped some of the animals recover, but some species like buffalo and wild dogs have been extinct since the middle of the 20th century.
 A writer from Otjiwarongo was appointed game warden in 1951, and he considered the grasslands to be severely overgrazed.
 A bone meal plant was constructed near Rietfontein, and culling of zebras and wildebeests began in 1952.
 Official records indicate 293 zebras and 122 wildebeest were processed at the plant, but conservationists claimed thousands had been culled and successfully forced the plant's closure during the same year.
 The drought that began in the year 1980 resulted in the largest capture and culling operation in the history of the park.
 2235 mountain zebras and 450 plains zebras were captured, culled or sold.
 525 elephants were culled and processed at a temporary abattoir near Olifantsrus.

 Since 2005, the protected area is considered part of a Lion Conservation Unit.

 Mammals

 Commonly seen mammals in the park, past and present, are listed in the table below:

 Birds

-This overview is only one indication of the diversity of birds in the park and is not a complete list.
+This overview is only an indication of the diversity of birds in the park and is not a complete list.